Filtering using the Pagefind JavaScript API

 Matches pages that are authored by Pagefind with a tag of Article, or pages authored by CloudCannon with a tag of Documentation, but does not match any of those pages if they have a year of 2018.

-To dive deeper into complex filtering, see the compound_filtering.feature test file in Pagefind’s GitHub repository.
+To dive deeper into complex filtering, see the compound_filtering test files in Pagefind’s GitHub repository.